dev-minjin-chou/COSC1125-1127-Contest-A.I/Evolution.md

 [Back to top](#table-of-contents)

 ----
-## Fourth Agent Team - Monte Carlo Tree Search Offense and Defense Agents
+## Fourth Agent Team - Monte Carlo Technique Offense and Defense Agents
 ----
 #### Strategy summary
-We weren't getting desirable results just using expectimax agents, so after spending some time working on an agent team that uses MCTS, we tested it out in a daily competition.
+We weren't getting desirable results just using expectimax agents, so after spending some time working on an agent team that uses MCT, we tested it out in a daily competition.

 ### Demo